-The sinking of U-243: 14.35 hrs, Bay of Biscay SW of Brest: the boat sighted Australian Sunderland W4030 (RAAF Sqdn 10/H, pilot F/O William B. Tilley) and opened fire at a range of 2 miles.
+The sinking of U-243: 14.35 hrs, Bay of Biscay SW of Brest: the boat sighted Australian Sunderland flying boat W4030 (RAAF Sqdn 10/H, pilot F/O William B. Tilley) and opened fire at a range of two miles.
 The Sunderland strafed U-243 with 1,250 rounds, wounding at least three men on the bridge, including the commander, Kptlt Märtens, and silencing the AA guns.
 Six depth charges were dropped which straddled the stern.
 The explosions disabled all engines and caused a major leak, causing the stopped U-boat to settle by the stern with a list to port.
-The aircraft was kept at a distance by flak until the Germans launched dinghies at 15.00 hrs.
+The aircraft was kept at a distance with flak until the Germans launched dinghies at 15.00 hrs.
 The abandonment was hastened by the arrival of a second Sunderland from the same squadron and an American Liberator, which both dropped depth charges on the sinking U-boat.
 F/O Tilley dropped a dinghy and a food pack for the survivors before returning to base.
 He was awarded an immediate DFC, and the nose gunner, F/Sgt Lance E. Cooke, an immediate DFM.
 Kptlt Märtens and 38 other survivors were picked up by HMCS Restigouche after 14 hours, but the commander later died of his wounds.(Sources: Franks/Zimmerman)

 2 recorded attacks on this boat.

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-243 did not suffer any casualties (we know of) until the time of her loss.